 Barbara Jordan entered Houston politics in the early 1960s.
 Though unsuccessful in obtaining the nomination as state representative in 1962 and 1964, in 1966 she became the first African American since 1883 to serve in the Texas Senate and the first black woman elected to that body.
 She later served as president pro tem of the state senate and for one day in 1972, served as acting governor of the state.

-In November 1972 Jordan, a Democrat and protégée of former President Lyndon Johnson, defeated Republican Congressman Paul Merritt to represent Texas’s Eighteenth District in the U.S. House of Representatives.
+In November 1972, Jordan, a Democrat and protégée of former President Lyndon Johnson, defeated Republican Congressman Paul Merritt to represent Texas’s Eighteenth District in the U.S. House of Representatives.
 Jordan was known for her expert knowledge in constitutional matters.
-With help from former President Johnson, Jordan obtained a seat on the House Judiciary Committee where in 1974 she earned a national reputation for her prominent role in the President Richard Nixon impeachment hearings.
+With help from former President Johnson, Jordan obtained a seat on the House Judiciary Committee where she earned a national reputation for her prominent role in the President Richard Nixon impeachment hearings in 1974.